Sport in Brazil: Basketball

 Basketball is the third most popular sport in Brazil.
 The Brazil men's national basketball team won three Olympic bronze medals, in 1948, 1960 and 1964, and has won the Basketball World Championship twice, in 1959 and 1963.
 They have also been runners-up on two occasions in 1954 and 1970, as well as coming third on two occasions in 1967 and 1978, meaning that the Brazilian national basketball team has won in total six medals at the Basketball World Championship.
 The Brazilian national basketball team has also won a total of nine medals at the FIBA Americas Championship, three gold (1984, 2005, 2009) two silver (1988, 2001), and four bronze (1989, 1992, 1995, 1997).
 The Brazil women's national basketball team was Olympic runner-up in 1996 and bronze medalist in 2000, in addition to being world champion in 1994 and bronze in 1971.
 Oscar Schmidt is the most renowned male Brazilian player, and Hortência Marcari the most renowned female.
 Both were inducted to the Naismith Memorial Basketball Hall of Fame and the FIBA Hall of Fame.

 The major basketball leagues are called Novo Basquete Brasil – the men's tournament – and Liga de Basquete Feminino – the female tournament.
 Various famous Brazilian players play in those leagues.
 In addition, on the men's side, various players are competing in the National Basketball Association and European leagues.
 A record nine Brazilians were on NBA rosters at the start of the —Leandro Barbosa, Bruno Caboclo, Cristiano Felício, Marcelo Huertas, Nenê, Raul Neto, Lucas Nogueira, Tiago Splitter, and Anderson Varejão.

 Motorsport

 Autódromo José Carlos Pace, venue for the Brazilian Grand Prix.

-Ayrton Senna, the most successful Brazilian driver in Formula One.